 no coat of arms

 USNS MOHAWK was the fifth POWHATAN - class ocean tug.
-Placed out of service on August 16, 2005, the MOHAWK is presently laid up at Philadelphia, PA.
+Placed out of service on August 16, 2005, the MOHAWK spent the following 18 years laid up at Philadelphia, PA.
 In early September 2023, she was towed from Philadelphia to Brownsville, Tx., for scrapping.

 |General Characteristics:||Awarded: February 27, 1978|